parvez-ahammed/parvez-ahammed/Diary/readme.md

 ```
 [Submission](https://codeforces.com/edu/course/2/lesson/6/2/practice/contest/283932/submission/222171571) Here we are using double instead of integer .
 And we are using a precision of 1e-6 .
 And we are running the loop for 45 times as log (1e7/1e-6) = 43 .
 SO to be safe we are using 45 .

+# 9 September 2023
+Solved problems related to binary search and gave one virtual contest .